Tipperary Heritage Way

 31 kms or 55% of the Way follows local roads.
 There may be issues with waymarking at some points along the trail.

-***Out of respect for the farmers’ property, Tipperary Heritage Way advises walkers not to bring their dogs on sections of the walk which goes through the farmers’ property.***
+***Out of respect for the farmers’ property, Tipperary Heritage Way advises walkers not to bring their dogs on sections of the walk which go through the farmers’ property.***

 Tipperary Heritage Way Waymarked Walking Route - published by EastWest Mapping for Tippearary Heritage Way